IABTechLab/uid2-self-serve-portal/README.md

 ## Requirements

 - A recent version of Node.
 Recommended: 20.11 or later.
-See [package.json](./package.json) for the required version.
+See [package.json](./package.json) under `"engines"` for the required version.
 - Docker Desktop.
 - VS Code (or equivalent).
 Note that if you don't use VS Code, you will need to find equivalent extensions for things like linting.